Formally Verified SAT-Based AI Planning: Translating FDR to STRIPS

-\fbox{ } In the proof we first show that given a valid FDR problem $\Psi$, our problem translation $\varphi$ ensures that $\Pi := \varphi(\Psi)$ is a valid STRIPS problem.
-Moreover, we show that given a serial solution $\pi$ for $\Pi$, converting the STRIPS operators in $\pi$ back to their FDR counterparts, yields a (serial) solution to the original problem $\Psi$.
+\spacex{ In the proof we first show that given a valid FDR problem $\Psi$, our problem translation $\varphi$ ensures that $\Pi \equiv \varphi(\Psi)$ is also valid STRIPS problem. note on why parallel execution semantics are needed We then lift the STRIPS solution $\pi$ without conflicting to the trivial corresponding \emph{parallel plan} (i.e. a sequence of operator sets)